POsebi/padeniran_portfolio/README.md

 ### Data Analysis Process:

 1. Data Cleaning: The csv dataset was largely unclean and cleaning it for analysis took the significant portion of the entire time of the analysis.
-This includes correcting errors in the query, formatting dates, removing obviously irrelevant inputs (such as shows released in 2024), removing duplicate entries, and re-entering inputs in wrong columns.
+This include correcting errors & formatting dates using power query, removing obviously irrelevant inputs (such as shows released in 2024), removing duplicate entries, and re-entering inputs in wrong columns.
 Another important part of the cleaning process was unifying the inconsistent rating system.
 I decided to go with the TV Parental Guidelines Monitoring Board's guidelines.

 2. Exploratory Data Analysis (EDA): Initial exploratory analysis was conducted to understand the distribution and characteristics of the data.
 I used the pivot table to explore the rows, columns, and easily identify unique inputs.